Manage a Business

 • Mortgage interest: If you own a home, you can deduct the interest paid on your mortgage.
 This deduction applies to interest on loans up to a certain limit, which can vary based on when you took out the mortgage and your filing status.

-• State and local taxes: You can deduct state and local income taxes, sales taxes, and property taxes.
+• State and local taxes (SALT): You can deduct state and local income taxes, sales taxes, and property taxes.
 However, there is a cap on the total amount you can deduct for these taxes.
 This cap is currently set at $10,000 for both single filers and married couples filing jointly.

 Understanding how to calculate taxable income is essential for optimizing your tax situation.
-Let's walk through the steps, keeping in mind the need to simplify this complex process.
+Let's walk through the steps:

-Start with your Adjusted Gross Income (AGI).
-This figure represents your gross income minus specific adjustments.
-It's the foundation for determining your taxable income.
+Start with your Adjusted Gross Income (AGI), which represents your gross income minus adjustments.
+Once you’ve applied all adjustments to your gross income, take the final figure to begin calculating your taxable income.

 Next, subtract deductions and exemptions from your AGI.
 This step reduces the amount of income subject to tax.